-Britain announced a fresh round of deep cuts to public spending Wednesday but dropped a plan to cut welfare payments for the poorest and spared the police from savings after the Paris attacks.
+Britain announced a fresh round of deep cuts to public spending Wednesday, but dropped a plan to reduce welfare payments for the poorest and spared the police from savings after the Paris attacks.

 Unveiling a budget update, finance minister George Osborne said the government, which is borrowing £73.5 billion (105 billion euros, $110 billion) this year, is on track to balance its books by 2019-20.

-This will be achieved through the most significant belt-tightening in a generation which includes reducing welfare by £12 billion and the budgets of some government departments by up to 37 percent.
+This will be achieved through the most significant belt-tightening in a generation, which includes reducing welfare by £12 billion and the cutting budgets of some government departments by up to 37 percent.

-However, Osborne, a leading contender to succeed David Cameron as prime minister when he steps down by 2020, avoided a succession of political beartraps as he announced his plans to a packed House of Commons.
+However, Osborne, Prime Minister David Cameron's de facto deputy, avoided a succession of political landmines as he announced his plans to a packed House of Commons.

-Opponents of the move, including many within his own centre-right Conservative party as well as the main opposition Labour party under Jeremy Corbyn, said it would have left over three million families worse off.
+Opponents of the cuts, including many within his own Conservative party as well as the main opposition Labour party under Jeremy Corbyn, said it would have left over three million families worse off.